yabramuvdi/yabramuvdi/README.md

 **About**

 - 🔭 I’m searching for opportunities to use data science for the improvement of social programs.
+I made a short presentation exploring some of these ideas.
+You can find it [here](https://www.dropbox.com/s/cb8a1iwvxa9m0uu/DS4Development.pptx.pdf?dl=0).
+- :orange_book: My complete CV in English can be found [here](https://www.dropbox.com/s/n9qqhap4pjuxk19/CV_Yabra_Muvdi_EN.pdf?dl=0).
 <!-- - 🌱 I’m currently learning... -->
 <!-- - 🤔 I’m currently thinking... -->